Sand wedge: Usage

 As its name suggests, a sand wedge is used most often to extract the ball from a sand bunker.
 However, the features which make it useful for this purpose are advantageous in other soft lies such as thick rough, soggy ground, or mud.
-It's also used from firmer grass lies for lobs or chips, generally onto the green.
+It is also used from firmer grass lies for lobs or chips, generally onto the green.
 It can also be used as any other short iron would; with a full swing, a skilled golfer can typically hit a sand wedge between 80–100 yd.
 Tour players often use a lob wedge (60° wedge) to get out of bunkers with controlled trajectory and much spin.